operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 Below steps assumes that its deployed in my-grafana-operator namespace.

-### Deploy Grafana Server Instance and Grafana Data-Source:
+### Deploy Grafana Server Instance and Grafana Datasource

 Step 3: Create below yaml definition of the Custom Resource to create Grafana Instance: